ALejietis96/INC2-Exploratory-checklists-Test-cases-inc.---E2E-Corner-Usability-report/README.md

     - Week 8: Summary, retrospective.

-- <b>Files about:</b>
+<b>Files about:</b>

-  - <c>If in the file there are highlights with yellow, those are topics, that I contributed to.
+  <i>If in the file there are highlights with yellow, those are topics, that I contributed to.</i>

-  - Test cases - test cases that were created by me:</c>
+  - Test cases that were created by me:

-    - Automated investment end-to-end test case E2EAI-3
+    - <i>Automated investment end-to-end test case E2EAI-3.pdf

-    - Corner test cases
+    - Corner test cases.pdf

-    - Test cases - Account
+    - Test cases - Account.pdf

-    - Test cases Filters, invest
+    - Test cases Filters, invest.pdf</i>

-  - Usability report - Usability report conducted by me during the sprint.
+  - <i>Usability report.pdf</i> - Usability report conducted by me during the sprint.

-  - Exploratory testing checklist - Procedures of exploratory testing and found bug summary during execution.
+  - <i>Exploratory testing checklist.pdf</i> - Procedures of exploratory testing and found bug summary during execution.

-  - Sprint testing report - Summary report of all our created test cases and bugs during project sprints.
+  - <i>Sprint testing report.pdf</i> - Summary report of all our created test cases and bugs during project sprints.